programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 ```

-{% include figure.html filename="en-or-data-into-choropleth-maps-with-python-and-folium-06.png" alt="The map colorized with log-values, but with a scale that shows non-log values" caption="Figure 6.
-The map colorized with a log-scale, but with non-log values on the scale" %}
+{% include figure.html filename="en-or-data-into-choropleth-maps-with-python-and-folium-05.png" alt="The map colorized with log-values, but with a scale that shows non-log values" caption="Figure 5.
+The map colorized with a log-scale, but with non-log values on the scale." %}

 Note that the log values on the scale have been converted to the original (non-log) values.
 Note, too, that the bins equal size, but their values increase exponentially, in line with their log10 values.